Miguel Cabrera: 2011: First career batting title

 Cabrera was named to his second AL All-Star team as a reserve in 2011, his sixth All-Star Game appearance overall.
-On July 15, the first game after the All-Star break, Cabrera collected his 1500th career hit, in a game against the Chicago White Sox.
-Cabrera hit for a .344 average, winning the AL batting title, while also leading the AL in on-base percentage (.448) and doubles (48).
+On July 15, the first game after the All-Star break, Cabrera collected his 1,500th career hit, in a game against the Chicago White Sox.
+During the 2011 season, Cabrera hit for a .344 average, winning the AL batting title, while also leading the AL in on-base percentage (.448) and doubles (48).
 He had his eighth straight 100-RBI season (105) and fifth straight 30-HR season (30).
 He also reached a new career-high in walks with 108.
 On defense, Cabrera led all AL first basemen in errors, with 13.

 Cabrera hit .429 with six home runs and 21 RBIs in September 2011, propelling the Tigers into the playoffs and eventually the American League Championship Series.
 In the 2011 ALCS, Cabrera hit .400 with four doubles, three home runs, and seven RBI, and posted a 1.606 OPS, but the Tigers fell to the Texas Rangers in six games.

 Through 2011, he had the sixth-best career batting average of all active players (.317), and seventh-best slugging percentage (.555) and OPS (.950).

 2012: Triple Crown, first MVP season, and World Series

 In 2012, after the signing of first baseman Prince Fielder, the Tigers announced Cabrera would move back to third base.
-In a pre-season game against the Philadelphia Phillies, Cabrera was struck below the right eye by a ground ball off the bat of Hunter Pence, which broke a bone.
+In a spring training game against the Philadelphia Phillies, Cabrera was struck below the right eye by a ground ball off the bat of Hunter Pence, which broke a bone.
 Despite this, after seeing the team's orbital surgeon, Dr. Srinivas Iyengar, Cabrera believed he would be ready for opening day on April 5.
 He was, and was in the starting lineup on Opening Day.

 On April 7, Cabrera and new teammate Fielder each hit two home runs against the Red Sox, including back-to-back homers in the fifth inning.
 That week, from April 4–8, Cabrera was named AL Player of the Week, his ninth time achieving that honor, five of them being with Detroit.
 Cabrera hit 5-for-11 in three games over that span with three home runs and eight RBI.
 On April 27, Cabrera collected his 1,000th RBI in a game against the Yankees.
 He was the sixth youngest player to reach the mark, with only Mel Ott, Jimmie Foxx, Alex Rodriguez, Ken Griffey Jr., and Lou Gehrig being younger.

 Cabrera was named to the American League All-Star team as a reserve, as Rangers' third baseman Adrián Beltré was voted as the starter.
 This marked Cabrera's third consecutive All-Star appearance as a member of the Tigers and seventh appearance overall.
 On July 22, he hit his 300th career home run off White Sox starter Philip Humber.
 This made him the second Venezuelan-born player to reach this milestone, joining Andrés Galarraga who hit 399.